RetroReversing/retroReversing/categories/misc/Books.md

 Some of the most note-worthy publishers for game development related books on this list are:
 * **Charles River Media** - Game Development series ran from 2002 to 2009
 * **Jones and Bartlett Publishers**
+* **Morgan Kaufmann** - The Morgan Kaufmann Series in Computer Graphics ran from 1989-2018
 * **New Riders Games (NRG)** - From 2003 to 2014
 * **Premier Press** - From 2001 until they became **Thomson Course Technology PTR** in October 2003 [^6]
 * **Prima Tech**[^2] - Becomes Premier Press in 2001 [^4]